Thomas Gage (botanist)

 Sir Thomas Gage, 7th Baronet, of Hengrave (1781 – 27 December 1820, in Rome) was an English botanist from Rokewode-Gage baronets.
 The woodland flower Gagea is named in his honour.

 He married Mary-Anne Browne, the daughter of Valentine Browne, 1st Earl of Kenmare.

+His marble gravestone in the Church of the Gesù had an inscription stating that he lived for 38 years, 8 months and 25 days.

 In his herbarium he had various plant specimens including Iris subbiflora.